 Research has shown that pharmaceuticals can target fundamental aging processes to enhance and extend both health and longevity in experimental animal models, demonstrating that the biological rate of aging can be slowed.

 Some examples of interventions that may prevent premature aging with increasing healthspan and lifespan include rapamycin, senolytics, NAD+ precursors, sirtuin-activating compounds, metformin, exercise, and calorie restriction.
 Rapamycin has shown protective effects against aging in mice and dogs with human clinical trials underway.
 Senolytic agents target cellular aging and have been shown to have protective effects against age-related diseases in mice.
 Ongoing human clinical trials for senolytics include studies on arthritis and eye degeneration.
 NAD+ precursors, including nicotinamide mononucleotide (NMN), are available for human consumption, but few clinical trials have been reported so far.
 Compounds activating proteins that maintain cellular health, sirtuins, have shown positive results in animal models but have mixed results in humans.
 Researchers have also associated metformin with an increased lifespan in people with diabetes.
 Exercise is associated with a reduced risk of age-related disease and improved quality of life through currently unknown processes.
-Last, calorie restriction, a reduction in food intake, has been shown to enhance lifespan and protect from diseases in worms, flies, mice, rats, and non-human primates and is associated with decreased probability of disease onset in humans.
+Last, calorie restriction, a reduction in food intake, has been shown to enhance lifespan and protect from diseases in worms, flies, mice, rats, and non-human primates and is associated with a decreased probability of disease onset in humans.

 (Campisi et al., 2019 | Nature)